 vCenter Database backup

-In earlier post I wrote that I will follow SQL Server Best Practices and I would like to configure Transaction Log backup in advance.
-Before we can execute Transaction Log backup we have to start full backup.
+In the earlier post I wrote that I will follow SQL Server Best Practices and I would like to configure Transaction Log backup in advance.
+Before we can execute Transaction Log backup we have to start the full backup.

 After full backup is completed we can prepare Transaction Log backup.

 - Click on vCenter Database, select Tasks and Back up.

 - In General select backup type as Transaction Log.
 If you configured disks and SQL server as I did in the earlier post, then the backup destination will be pre-selected.

 - In Media, I selected Append to the existing backup set, Verify backup when finished and Back up the tail of the log, and leave the database in the restoring state.

 - In Backup Options, I selected expiration date of backup and compression level.

 More detailed description is available on Microsoft MSDN article http://msdn.microsoft.com/en-us/library/ms189606.aspx.